-11.5.
+b.
 Project Work

-For final year capstone Project Work out of 100 marks, the maximum marks for Continuous Assessment is 60 and that for the End Semester Examination (project report evaluation and viva-voce examination) is 40 marks.
+For final year capstone Project Work out of 100 marks, the maximum weightage for Continuous Assessment is 60 and that for the End Semester Examination (project report evaluation and viva-voce examination) is 40 marks.
 Project work may be assigned to a single student under the supervision of faculty guide(s).